ucsf-wynton/wynton-website-hpc/docs/hpc/howto/matlab.md

 #$ -cwd          # run job in the current working directory

 module load matlab
-matlab -singleCompThread -batch my_script
+matlab -singleCompThread -batch "my_script"
 ```

-The `-batch` option tells MATLAB to run the `my_script.m` script in batch mode, in contrast to interactive mode.
+The `-batch` option tells MATLAB to call the command `my_script`, and since that is not a built in command, it will look for a MATLAB script file called `my_script.m`, and execute that.
 The `-singleCompThread` option tells MATLAB to run in sequential mode; this prevents your job for overusing the compute nodes by mistake.

 ### Parallel processing in MATLAB